hasibi/TAGME-Reproducibility/README.md

 ## Contact

-If you have any questions, feel free to contact Faegheh Hasibi at <faegheh.hasibi@idi.ntnu.no>.
+Should you have any questions, please contact Faegheh Hasibi at <f.hasibi@cs.ru.nl>.

 [1] P. Ferragina and U. Scaiella.
 TAGME: On-the-fly annotation of short text fragments (by Wikipedia entities).
 In Proceedings of CIKM '10, pages 1625–1628, 2010.